 But between the vegetable plants are inserted salt-tolerant Tamarix cuttings, which easily take root.
 If in the second year the furrow does not receive water, but the soil is soaked to groundwater due to heavy irrigation in the previous year.
 As a result, the roots of Tamarix grow deeper and deeper over the next few years until they reach the groundwater.
 Trees then develop that are cut for firewood every 25 years, but sprout again from the stump as cane sprouts.
 All former vegetable land turns into a Tamarix forest in this way.
 It is thus possible to reforest deserts with groundwater at greater depths, if the first few years after planting the trees are so heavily irrigated that the whole soil is soaked down to the groundwater.
 However, the question of how long the groundwater supply will last remains open.

 This example gives us the explanation that phreatophytes, which are bound to groundwater, reach it with their roots, although there are many feet of dry soil above them.
 They can only do this after very favourable rainy years, when the soil is soaked from the surface to the groundwater, but then they persist until the woody plants reach their age limit.
 This need not always be groundwater.
 Often it is only ground moisture, i.e. adhesive water, which is stored in the soil.
 As soon as it is deeper than 1 m, it is preserved for a very long time, provided that no or very few plants reach and consume it with their roots.
 Saline soils occur very frequently in the deserts, and especially in the depressions.
-Let us discuss them separately.

 3 Substrate dependent desert types